TSedlar/VirtualDesktopBar/README.md

 To modify workspace categories, you can add, change, or remove [here](https://github.com/TSedlar/VirtualDesktopBar/blob/master/VirtualDesktopBar.ini#L35-L51).

 Lastly, when adding categories, make sure to add a matching icon with the same name under [assets/images](https://github.com/TSedlar/VirtualDesktopBar/tree/master/assets/images)

+## Future improvements

+- Allow the icons to be created from the bottom->up for users that put the windows taskbar on the bottom of the screen.
+- Allow the icons to be created from left->right for users that put the windows taskbar on the left side of the screen.
+- Allow the icons to be created from right->left for users that put the windows taskbar on the right side of the screen.